 Who is delivering the masterclass?

 Training will be delivered by Georgina Bobb BA Hons in Content Creation and Broadcast, a qualified Media Trainer with a Level 3 in Education and Training (PTTLS).
-She is also a Freelance Television Production Coordinator currently working at Nickelodeon with experience working on a variety of genres including entertainment, factual, fact ent, crime, childrens and food.
+She is also a Freelance Television Production Coordinator with experience working on a variety of genres including entertainment, factual, fact ent, crime, childrens and food.
 She has worked for various broadcasters and independent production companies such as the BBC and ITV and on an array of shows such as The X Factor and Britain's Got Talent (ITV1) and The Undateables (Channel 4).
 Nominated for a Screen Nation Award under the 'Rising Talent' category and also featured on the BBC Victoria Live show - She is the Managing Director of TV Jobs UK an employability business providing clients with 1 to 1 career consultations, as well as CV and cover letter writing services.

 Sinitta Monero, CV writer and TV Jobs UK's own employability advisor will also be delivering training.
 She is also a qualified Media & employability skills Trainer (PTTLS).
 Sinitta currently works as a Production Manager and freelances as a 1st AD and production coordinator for film and television.
 She has worked for various production companies including Corbis Entertainment, AVCO and Valance Films on an array of films including Star Wars, Legend and Mr Holmes.
 Her portfolio of work includes short films, radio production, TV production, live events, music videos, and script writing for shorts, web dramas and adverts.

 Bob Clarke, Founder and CEO - Mama Youth Project